 The rankings below feature the top Agriculture & Agriculture Operations colleges in the Far Western US region for General Agriculture students.
 Read the full ranking methodology to learn the way we selected the colleges that appear on this list.

 Any student pursuing a degree in General Agriculture needs to take a look at Oregon State University.
-The location in a main city is wonderful for young people seeking out considerable options for social networking, excitement, and discovery.
+With over 20,000 students, this school is among the largest schools in the U.S..

 California State University - Chico is a wonderful option for individuals interested in a General Agriculture major.
 Students who graduate from the agriculture program make about $38,244 in the first five years of working and $70,712 after their first five years of working.
 Placed in Chico, California, this institution is a very good option for students who enjoy the joy of a large city.